 The bill called the “Fresh Start Through Bankruptcy Act of 2021” is now being discussed in Congress.
 It proposes a change to the bankruptcy law that will now allow the discharge of student loans after 10 years.
 The Act also has the stated goal of holding educational institutions more accountable.
 Congress wants “bad” student loans to stop.
 The Act plans to penalize schools that create student loans that are never able to be repaid.

-Federal student loans will now be dischargeable in bankruptcy after 10 years have passed from the first payment’s due date.
-This is the largest change to bankruptcy in the last 16 years.
-It directly addresses the student loan crisis by allowing bad (uncollectible) student loan debts to be discharged.
+If this bill were to ever pass in the future then many changes would take place.
+Federal student loans would now be dischargeable in bankruptcy after 10 years have passed from the first payment’s due date.
+This would be the largest change to bankruptcy in the last 16 years.
+It would directly address the student loan crisis by allowing bad (uncollectible) student loan debts to be discharged.

 The current version of the Fresh Start bill also holds educational institutions accountable.
 If a school receives more than 1/3 of their tuition from federal student loans, then they will be forced to repay a portion of any loan amount that is later discharged in bankruptcy.
 Schools that play the federal student loan game now have to play by this new set of rules.